lledezma/Qt-Text-Editor/README.md

 # Qt Widgets App

 A simple txt editor app built with Qt widgets with the following features:
-- Allows the creation new txt files.
+- Allows the creation of new txt files.
 - Open and edit txt documents.
 - Convert txt to HTML format (exploring).